 But light, return-to-work duties can help workers make that transition, says an assistant vice president of claims for a workers’ comp insurer.
 “Every time I talk to an adjuster or an employer, they say, ‘This is what the person can’t do or this is what the restriction is,’” the VP said.
 “We want to have everyone focus on what they can do.”

 The director of risk management for a natural gas utility said that for some, “It’s hard to remember that most people don’t fake injuries.”

 After an injury and recovery, some employees are eager to return to work but find that their employers don’t have positions with modified duties.

 Of course, it should be stated that these modified duties programs should not be used to compel workers to return before they are ready.

 Injured employees find out far too often that their workers’ compensation claim has been denied.
-An experienced workers’ comp lawyer can help you fight for full and fair benefits.
+An experienced Charlotte workers compensation lawyer can help you fight for full and fair benefits.